White House: New German chancellor to visit in February | Law-Order

 Germany's new chancellor, Olaf Scholz, plans to visit Washington in February, White House press secretary Jen Psaki said on Monday.

-She told reporters the White House looks forward to welcoming Scholz, who took over from Angela Merkel as chancellor.
+She told reporters the White House looks forward to welcoming Scholz, who took over from Angela Merkel as chancellor in December.
+A U.S. official said a date for the visit has not yet been set.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)